santigarcor/laravel-ownable/README.md

 if ($user->owns($video, 'the_user_id')){}
 ```

 If for some reason the ownership check needs a more complex logic, you can implement the `Ownable` interface inside your ownable objects and then you can define your custom logic in the `isOwnedBy` method.
-When this method is called the object that called the `owns` method is passed as an attribute to the `isOwnedBy` method.
+When this method is called, the object that called the `owns` method is passed as an attribute to the `isOwnedBy` method.

 ```php
 <?php